-Writing: Samples of writing(s), 15-20 pages total, as a single .pdf or Word (.doc) document, submitted online as part of your SlideRoom application.
+Writing: Samples of writing(s), 15-20 pages total, as a single PDF file, submitted online as part of your SlideRoom application.
 Prose submissions should be double-spaced.
 Please indicate title and date of composition for each piece, and label each page with your name and the page number.
 You may optionally submit up to 10 images, videos, and audio files on your SlideRoom application in addition to the writing sample.
 Please include a brief description with each sample.

 For any materials that cannot be submitted online (such as official transcripts or some letters of recommendation), please use this address.

 Every applicant must choose a discipline for the application.
 Each discipline has a separate admissions review committee made up of faculty from that department.
 If your work spans more than one medium (or doesn't fit neatly into a discipline, such as performance), you have two options:

 - Choose one discipline that most closely relates to your work and interests.
 You should have significant experience working within that discipline and knowledge of its history and theory.
 Your portfolio can include works from both within and outside of that medium.

 - Apply to two disciplines, paying the application fee for each discipline.
 Your work will be reviewed by two separate admissions committees, one in each discipline.